THE SIMPLE DIY FACE MASK GUIDEHow To Make a No-Sew Face Mask At Home

 THE SIMPLE DIY FACE MASK GUIDE: How To Make a No Sew Face Mask at Home

 When the novel coronavirus Covid-19 first started gaining attention, many parts of the world started panic buying masks which caused a major supply shortage.
 They were sold out almost everywhere!
-The CDC and other major health organizations were advising healthy people to not buy masks because they wanted to ensure that sick people and frontline healthcare workers had access to them.
-But people bought and wore them anyways because they thought, “If a mask protects Healthcare workers, won’t it protect me as well?”
-When masks were sold out, people had no choice but to get creative and learn how to make their own.
+In the early stages, the CDC and other major health organizations advised healthy people to not buy masks because they wanted to ensure that sick people and frontline healthcare workers had access to them.
+But people bought and wore them anyways because they thought, “If a mask protects healthcare workers, won’t it protect me as well?”
+The short supply of masks means people have no choice but to get creative and learn how to make a DIY face mask.

-Some of my family members actually sewed a few super professionally made cloth masks for my baby and I and they fit really nicely on us.
-One set actually has the nose wire fitted into them.
-I was thrilled by what people can make in the world of DIY face masks.
+Some of my family members actually sewed a few super professionally-made cloth masks for my baby and I which fit really nicely on us.
+One set even has the nose wire fitted into them.
+I’m delighted by what people can make in the world of DIY face masks.
 The one that I like the most is made from organic cotton with a pocket slot for a PM2.5 filter or HEPA filter.

 However, you don’t need to have sewing skills just to make your own mask.
 You may be surprised to know that you can make a mask with things you already have at home.
-As in this case, simple bandanas or handkerchiefs are used for assembling this particular DIY face mask.
+As in this case, simple bandanas or handkerchiefs are used for making this style of DIY face mask.

 I am all for this method because these face masks are washable/reusable, adjustable, and stylish.
-You can adjust the length and how the mask fits on your face and your ears.
-You can change the style of your mask using different color fabric patterns, hair bands, etc. while mixing and match them to go with your outfit for the day.
-You can even mix and match two different colors for your ear pieces (hair bands) if you wanna get crazy.
+You can adjust the length and how the mask fits on your face and around your ears.
+Change the style of your mask using different color fabric patterns, hair bands, etc. while mixing and matching them to go with your outfit for the day.
+Mix and match two different colors for your ear pieces (hair bands) if you really wanna get crazy.
 You don’t have to sacrifice your style just to be safe and protect others.
 In fact, your face mask can be the coolest fashion accessory of the year!

 Prepare Your Materials